top of page

 Mentioned purely for the sake of completeness is this Metro PCS store, which once housed a DVD-exclusive rental location.
 This was a big deal in the early 2000s, but

 the store didn't last long, maybe only a couple of months.
 If anything, they were probably too ahead of their time, as the DVD user base hadn't yet reached its peak.
 After the DVD store, a Mexican restaurant called Dos Amigos opened up at the location.
 This lasted about a year, and was closed due to reported drug trafficking.
-After that, the building was derelict for about ten years, until it was recently renovated.
+After that, the building was derelict for about ten years, until it was renovated.
 But at least we now have another cell phone store, located directly across the street from the at&t in the old Hollywood Video!

 I don't recall the name of the DVD store, hence the generic name in the heading (in case you hadn't figured that out).